Lwyrup/Lwyrup.github.io/_posts/2017-06-02-search-app-angular.md

 		...
 ```

 With the controller and app defined and connected we can start making magic.
 Remember when you wrote ng-model="search" and ng-bind="search"?
 How does it work?
 It works by creating a variable search in our apps $scope, mapping the value of the input to the variable, and then inserting the variables value into the bound element.
 Since search is actually a variable that means we can define it in our JavaScript.
-In our controller lets try it.
+In our controller let's try it.

 ```javascript
 app.controller('myCtrl', function($scope){